Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions: Motivating Examples

-In this section, we summarize two common real-world uses of online RL: adaptive experiments and the use of RL to optimize an adaptive intervention system.
+In this section, we summarize two classes of real-world applications of online RL involving interventions for humans: the more established adaptive experiments and the more nascent use of RL to optimize adaptive intervention systems.
 These example use cases will be used to motivate and ground the remaining discussion.
+The brief subsection on adaptive experiments is included to review the application setting where much of the statistical literature on RL in interventions for humans has focused on to date.
+The more extensive subsection on adaptive interventions is included to highlight the more nascent application setting with important differences ripe for future research.
 A common theme across both use cases is that the RL algorithms intervene on people's lives in some way.
-This often leads to the challenges presented in Sec. \ref{sec_intro}: (1) extensive exploration data required for the RL system to learn solely online (i.e., within-deployment) is often unavailable, and (2) significant changes in the deployment environment---such as societal shifts or evolving characteristics of the target population---not only necessitate learning online (i.e., optimizing the policy) to account for shifts between previously collected data and the present day application, but also require human-in-the-loop redesign (i.e., adding/removing actions, data sources), offline learning (i.e., between-deployment), and redeployment to continually improve the overall intervention system to mirror changes in the real world (i.e., sequential deployments).
+This often leads to the challenges presented in Sec. \ref{sec_intro}: \textbf{(C1)} extensive exploration data required for the RL system to learn solely online (i.e., within-deployment) is often unavailable, and \textbf{(C2)} significant changes in the deployment environment---such as societal shifts or evolving characteristics of the target population---not only necessitate learning online (i.e., optimizing the policy) to account for shifts between previously collected data and the present day application, but also require human-in-the-loop redesign (i.e., adding/removing actions, data sources), offline learning (i.e., between-deployment), and redeployment to continually improve the online RL algorithm and overall system to mirror changes in the real world (i.e., iterative deployments).
+Note that the challenges and themes we highlight in this section apply broadly to RL application areas involving intervening upon humans (e.g., recommender systems, human-robot interaction, etc.) and are not restricted to the specific examples we describe here.